HumanSignal/label-studio/docs/source/guide/prompts_draft.md

 ---
-title: Draft a prompt
+title: Draft and run prompts
-short: Draft a prompt
+short: Draft and run prompts
 tier: enterprise
 type: guide
 order: 0
 order_enterprise: 231
-meta_title: Draft a prompt
+meta_title: Draft your Prompt
 meta_description: Create and evaluate an LLM prompt
 section: Prompts
 date: 2024-06-12 14:09:09
 ---

-With your [Prompts model created](prompts_model), you can begin drafting prompts to generate predictions or .
+With your [Prompt created](prompts_create), you can begin drafting your prompt content to run against baseline tasks.

 ## Draft a prompt and generate predictions